jdwillemse/earthquake-visualiser/README.md

 [https://earthquake-visualiser.vercel.app/](https://earthquake-visualiser.vercel.app/)

-Using the data provided by the USGS API I chose to display the features according to their lat long position.
-The user's position is also indicated using the native geolocation API.
+Using the data provided by the USGS API I chose to display the features according to their distance and bearing which I calculated relative to the user's position.
+The distances are mapped onto a logorythmic circle to allow for large varied distances to be displayed more compactly.
+Since the Richter scale is also a log scale I thought this a nice reference.
 The USGS endpoint data is updated at constant intervals so my app also polls the API at these intervals to keep data up to date.

+The user's position is gathered using the native geolocation API.
+It is also possibble to choose a different location to see the data visualisation change.
+Use the text links in the header for this.

 When the user interacts with the feature markers a tooltip is shown that gives basic info about the feature and the distance from the user to the feature.
 I aimed to incorporate best accessibility practices here.